 Agriculture, Livestock and Fishing

-In closing, the Axarquia is consolidated as a European benchmark in the cultivation and sale of tropical produce thanks to the area’s climate.
-Most of the production is exported to the rest of Europe.
+The Axarquía is consolidated as a European reference in the cultivation and sale of tropical, thanks to the subtropical climate of the area.
+The vast majority of production is dedicated to export to Europe.

 General Assessment of the Livestock Sector